MariusEtudiant/Prediction-Loan-Approval/README.md

-# 🎢 Welcome to the 2024 Kaggle Playground Series!

 ## 🏆 Competition Overview

 Welcome to the **2024 Kaggle Playground Series**!
 This exciting competition offers an approachable yet challenging dataset designed to help the community practice and refine their machine learning skills.
 A new competition is anticipated each month, bringing fresh opportunities to learn and compete.